OneDrive guide for enterprises

 Keys to successful user adoption

 User adoption is important to the overall success of any new application.
-Ideally, to feel that you have maximized your investment in Office 365 and OneDrive, you need to maximize user engagement with them.
+Ideally, to feel that you have maximized your investment in Microsoft 365 and OneDrive, you need to maximize user engagement with them.
 To do that, start by focusing on three critical success factors:

 Stakeholders.
 Securing the participation and buy-in of key people within your organization is critical to successful user adoption.
-This support can come from business-focused leaders, IT leadership, or anyone else who has a vested interest in seeing OneDrive and Office 365 succeed in the organization.
+This support can come from business-focused leaders, IT leadership, or anyone else who has a vested interest in seeing OneDrive and Microsoft 365 succeed in the organization.
 It is important to have both executive or business leader support and product champions to help carry the knowledge to their peers.
-Whether you’re formally delegating the product champion role or allowing it to grow organically, champions are mission critical to user adoption.
+Whether you're formally delegating the product champion role or allowing it to grow organically, champions are mission critical to user adoption.
 In fact, a SharePoint user study in 2013 showed that people prefer to learn from a coworker than from an IT employee.
-For more information about how to identify key stakeholders for your OneDrive and Office 365 implementation, see the Identify key stakeholders guide.
-For more information about building a sustainable champion community, see Build a champion program.
+For more info about how to identify key stakeholders for your OneDrive and Microsoft 365 implementation, see the Identify key stakeholders guide.
+For more info about building a sustainable champion community, see Build a champion program.

 Awareness and training.
 Creating awareness through awareness campaigns such as announcements, launch events, newsletters, town hall meetings, contests, and giveaways is a critical path to maximizing adoption.
 In addition, providing users with knowledge through classroom-style sessions and self-help guides helps them feel empowered to use OneDrive and Office 365.
-For more information about user communication and training on Office 365, see the Plan your Office 365 Launch: Communication and Training Guide.
+For more info about user communication and training on Office 365, see the Plan your Office 365 Launch: Communication and Training Guide.

 Preparing your environment